johannesscr/ethereum-list/NOTES.md

   - There is some fun to be had.
 I noticed there are patterns of multiple transaction to/from the same account with the same value.

+Development:
+- Add better error handling.
+- Add a better loading experince when the page is first loaded or refreshed.

 ## The Process

 ### Understanding the Transaction Object on Ethereum